 With the growth of DuckDuckGo, Google Analytics continues to count visits from this search engine as referral sessions.
 You will see in your report that traffic from this search engine will look like DuckDuckGo com referral which is frustrating.
 To get DuckDuckGo tracking correctly in Google Analytics, you will need to manually add this as an organic search source within the platform.
 There is no DuckDuckGo Analytics platform, so you are going to have to rely on Google.

 How to Add DuckDuckGo as Organic Visits in Google Analytics

-The first thing you should do is split out the view of your website.
-You should have a raw listing which does not have any filters on your site and then have at least another listing that has filters.
-Custom filters are a great way to properly split your traffic, so read up on that link I provided if you are unsure what to do.
+The first thing you should do is split out the view of your website into multiple profiles.
+You should have a raw listing which does not have any filters on your site and then have at least another listing that has filters like the one you are going to create now.
+Custom filters are a great way to split your traffic correctly, so read up on that link I provided if you are unsure what to do.

 Here is what I typed in Field A if it is easier to read like this. (http:W)?(([^.]+)\.)?duckduckgo\.com

 The second thing you need to do is add DuckDuckGo as an organic search source in Google Analytics.
 To do this, you need head to admin –> tracking info –> organic search sources.
 Once you get there, you can add DuckDuckGo like this.

 The most precise way to test to see if you got Google Analytics to work is to use the real-time data report in Google Analytics.
 Perform a search on DuckDuckGo and go to your site from their results.
 If you see the visit marked as organic, you are all set!
 This picture below illustrates that duckduckgo.com is in fact organic in the medium report.